Oudwins/dstyler/README.md

 # Dstyler - Dynamic Stylesheets

-Small package for working with dynamic stylesheets powered by [postcss](https://github.com/postcss/postcss).
-Create, Remove, Update and Delete css styles dynamically.
+Dstyler aims to provide a very simple and intuitive API to work with the little known Stylesheet browser API to create stylesheets that react to user input.
+Create, Remove, Update and Delete css styles,classes and media queries dynamically.

 Dstyler should be particularly useful if you are creating a page builder or some other service where you want to allow a user to be able to access the full power of CSS.

 Dstyler is "kind of" like the react of stylesheets.
-To avoid unnecesary dom updates we mantain a virtual cssom and only update it when necesary.
+To avoid unnecesary dom updates we mantain a virtual cssom (powered by [postcss](https://github.com/postcss/postcss)) and only update it when necesary.
 Minimizing dom updates & screen rerenders.

 ## Getting Started